Anthony Easton

 Shaker Vibrato

-FX65 Stereo Chorus
+CH-D Stereo Digital Chorus

 Check out the latest news and articles from around the pedal world.